jupyterlab/jupyter-builder/README.md

    - The `watch` feature on running will rebuild the JS assets on being triggered.
 This happens on changing contents in `<extension_folder>/src/index.ts`
    - To test this feature we deliberately make a change in `index.ts` triggering `watch`.
 This replaces old JS assets with new ones having different hash values in the file names.
 We create 2 vectors of filenames before and after triggering `watch` which will tell us if it actually worked.
 1. https://github.com/jupyterlab/jupyter-builder/pull/20
-   - To reduce external dependancies, we added `jlpm` to this package.
+   - To reduce external dependencies, we added `jlpm` to this package.
    - It existed [here](https://github.com/jupyterlab/jupyterlab/blob/main/jupyterlab/jlpmapp.py) with the [entrypoint](https://github.com/jupyterlab/jupyterlab/blob/e048f27548969c0e4403417ac04bc186f119128f/pyproject.toml#L60).
 1. https://github.com/jupyterlab/jupyter-builder/pull/22
    - Documented the working of the Jupyter builder along with installation guide.